Euchie23/SquidStock/notebooks/CPUE_Standardization_&_Prediction/README.md

 - Monitoring productivity under climate and habitat change
 - Separating environmental effects from fishing effort
 - Integration of standardized CPUE into assessment workflows

 ---

-## 🧭 Problem Framing & Data Context
-Exploratory temporal analysis (see *The Navigation Course*) identified strong seasonality and long-term CPUE decline, but raw CPUE remained confounded by uneven fishing effort, zero catches, and skewed distributions.
-To ensure comparability across years and produce indices suitable for management use, CPUE required **formal statistical standardization** capable of handling nonlinear environmental effects and zero-inflated catch processes.

----